ISDuBA/ISDuBA/docs/forwarder.md

 ## Filtering
 Currently it is only possible to select which publisher should be forwarded.
-If no publisher is configured all documents are uploaded.
+If no publisher is configured all documents are forwarded.

 ## Forward request